Abu Ghosh clan: Origins of the family

-Some historians are of the opinion that the Abu Ghoshes came from Eastern Europe.
+Some historians are of the opinion that the Abu Ghoshes came from Europe.
 Others believe that their origins go back to the Crusaders who came to Jerusalem with Richard I of England in the 12th century AD, due to the fact that many of them have blond hair and blue eyes.
 Members of the family and some other historians hold the view that the clan originally came from the Arabian Peninsula.
-They were four Emirs of Yemen, who were brothers, when they arrived to Egypt.
-From Egypt they came to Palestine with the Ottoman Sultan Suleiman at the beginning of the Ottoman Empire and were entrusted with the control of the pilgrimage route to the holy places of Jerusalem, as documented in the Egyptian royal manuscripts.
+They were four Emirs of Yemen, who were brothers, who arrived in Egypt and came to the area.
+Alternatively, the clan were Circassians who established the community in 1520 after the Ottoman Sultan Suleiman took control of the area at the beginning of the Ottoman Empire and granted them control of the pilgrimage route to the holy places of Jerusalem.

-The Abu Ghoshes were settled in the 16th century AD on the mountains of Jerusalem, about 10 km west of Jerusalem city, where they still reside now.
+The Abu Ghoshes were settled in the 16th century AD on the mountains of Jerusalem, about 10 km west of the city of Jerusalem, where they still reside now.
 It is established that the Abu Ghoshes became related, through marriage, to the people who lived in the area at that time, as well as with the descendants of the Crusaders, who are known to have lived in the same region at the same time.
 Archaeological excavations have revealed that the site where the Abu Ghoshes live is one of the most ancient inhabited sites in the southern Levant.
-This site used to be "Kiryat Ye'arim", a Hebrew name meaning "Town of Forests".
-Following the Muslim conquest of the Levant, the site was called "kiryat al-Inab".
-In the 18th century this site took the name of the family "kiryat Abu Ghosh", and is now called Abu Ghosh, a small Muslim Israeli Arab town near Jerusalem.
-The majority of its inhabitants today are the descendants of the old feudal family of the 16th century.
+This site used to be Kiriath-Jearim, a Hebrew name meaning "Town of Forests".
+Following the Muslim conquest of the Levant, the site was called "kiryat al-Inab", meaning "town of grapes".
+In the 18th century, this site took the name of the family "kiryat Abu Ghosh", and is now called Abu Ghosh, a small Muslim Israeli Arab town, where the majority of its inhabitants are the descendants of the old feudal family of the 16th century.